gbmhunter/blog/content/electronics/components/ir-devices/_index.md

 Photodiodes receive incoming light and convert it into electrical energy, which can be detected as either a current or voltage, depending on the way the surrounding circuit is configured.
 They are an alternative to phototransistors to infrared light detection, and offer faster response and the cost of decreased senstivity.
 Saying that, I have seem to get better object detection range with photodiodes than phototransistors!
 They also consume less power than the phototransistor (infact they generate power!).
 Photodiodes can detect light from the visible and infrared spectrum, however some come with specialised filters optimised for the infrared region (generally allowing through 850-950nm light).
 It should be noted that although they can detect a wide range of light, their peak sensitivty is normally in the infrared spectrum.

-## Important parameters
+### Important parameters

 1. Peak wavelength
 2. Optical filter/no filter
 3. Photocurrent vs light input
 4. Amount of dark current (useful to know when operating in photo-conductive mode)

-## Design Considerations
+### Design Considerations

-* Less suseptible to voltage supply noise than phototransistors as they produce their own current/voltage and do not need to be connected to the supply (on the input of an op-amp)
+* Less susceptible to voltage supply noise than phototransistors as they produce their own current/voltage and do not need to be connected to the supply (on the input of an op-amp)
 * Less sensitive than phototransistors
 * Faster response time than phototransistors
 * When operating in photovoltaic mode, the built up charge can take a long time to dissapte, making it unsuitable for pulsed operation.
 Use in photoconductive mode instead.

-## Application Circuits
+### Application Circuits

 Photodiodes are normally interfaced to a op-amp to produce a voltage output that is related to the incident light level.
 Essentially, a photodiode can be modelled as a current source is parallel with a high resistance and capacitance.
 There are essentially two 'modes' of operation, the photo-voltaic and photo-conductive mode.